Thomas Bulch: Music

 His youngest daughter Alice had her name combined with that of her husband Norman (Johnson) to title a waltz “Noralla” and a mazurka using her name as the title, “Alice Bertha”.

-The composition “Craigielee” composed by Thomas using the name Godfrey Parker is said to have a connection with the music of “Waltzing Matilda”.
+The composition “Craigielee” composed by Thomas (using the pen name Godfrey Parker) is said to have a connection with the music of “Waltzing Matilda”.
 It has been written that a Christina MacPherson heard it being played at the Warrnambool Races in 1894.
 She later played it from memory in Queensland and Banjo Paterson put words to it.

 Thomas was in contact with his wife's grandmother Elizabeth Paterson during her lifetime.
 She had emigrated to Australia and lived at Inglewood in Victoria.
 Her maiden name was Craigie and he composed and dedicated the march “Craigielee” to her as a tribute using the name Godfrey Parker as the composer.
 Thomas had made a practice of writing and dedicating music to all the female members of the family.
 In discussion with Adeline Bulch several years after her father's death she mentioned the soldiers returning from France whistling a popular song that she said was set to her father's music.
 This she identified as “Waltzing Matilda”.
 She also said that a woman had written to her father requesting permission to use the music, as she wanted to put words to it.
 Thomas had replied that he no longer had copyright of the music.
 It is widely thought that Thomas based Craigielee on James Barr's setting of Robert Tannahill's poem “Thou Bonnie Wood o' Craigielee” (now commonly spelled as “Craigielea”).
 The tune of “Waltzing Matilda” is similar to Barr's melody and to Bulch's composition.

 Critical reception

 On the domestic scene, Thomas Bulch works were frequently played as far afield as Kalgoorlie His notoriety was used as a yardstick to compare other composers of his time His works were published in the United States and Britain His fame is reflected in eulogy. and beyond.

+As of 2025, ten of Bulch's marches are on the Prescribed March List of the National Band Council of Australia, which outlines marches that are permitted for brass band contests.